 Analysis of data from the Australian Bureau of Statistics’ (ABS) 2016 Census survey shows that people working in the IT industry earn an average of 11.5 per cent more income if they have completed university qualifications.

-Martin Hale, director of IT Masters, an industry-based organisation that partners with Charles Sturt University to provide online Masters degrees to IT professionals, said the evidence clearly shows that graduate and post-graduate studies pay for themselves in as little as three years.
+Martin Hale is the director of IT Masters, an industry-based organisation that partners with Charles Sturt University to provide online Masters degrees to IT professionals.
+Hale says the evidence clearly shows that graduate and post-graduate studies pay for themselves in as little as three years.

 “According to the latest Census, only 66 per cent of people working across all categories of employment in the IT industry have university qualifications,” Hale said.
 “When you average out incomes earned in the industry, those with university qualifications are receiving over 11.5 per cent more pay than unqualified workers.

 “As an example from the 2016 ABS Census data, only 59 per cent of IT Managers have university degrees and as fruit of that extra effort put into career development, they earn an average of $12,511 more per annum than their unqualified peers.

 “If you multiply that over a 25-year period, the value of completing a degree is clearly apparent.
 When you look at the average cost of a graduate or post-graduate degree that can now be conveniently completed online, that investment in your career will be returned within three years.”

 Reading further into the ABS data, it is apparent that even at the lower end of the pay scale, entry level IT professionals such as programmers/developers and IT support personnel with university degrees are earning substantially more than people who do not have a degree under their belt.

 “Over 78 per cent of people in the ABS category of Programmers/Developers have university qualifications and the data confirms that they earn more than 5 per cent more than those with only secondary education in these traditional entry-level roles,” Hale said.